pkholland/mutantspider/examples/file_system/README.md

 <b>Some Background</b>

-While much of the "normal" behavior of an operating system can be implemeneted in a web-based application, normal POSIX-like file io frequently can't.
-There are several reasons for this including general lack of access to the host OS file system, lack of "blocking" API calls like fread, and differences in the way file-like data persists from one view of a web page to the next.
+While much of the "normal" behavior of an operating system can be implemeneted in a web-based application, normal POSIX-like file i/o frequently can't.
+There are several reasons for this including general lack of access to the host OS file system, lack of "blocking" API calls like <code>fread</code>, and differences in the way file-like data persists from one view of a web page to the next.

 While not all of these problems can be overcome completely, both Emscripten and Native Client contain components to partially address the difference between what